Xue Yuyang: Move to the NBL

-On August 24, 2014 he signed with Henan Shedianlaojiu for the rest of the season.
+On August 24, 2014, he signed with Henan Shedianlaojiu for the rest of the season.

 Moving on to Europe

 In 2016, Xue would decide to branch out into Europe with the BC Pasvalio Pieno Zvaigzde in Lithuania.
-He would become the second Chinese player to play in European nations, with the first being Shang Ping playing for the Panathinaikos B.C. in the Greek Basket League from 2013-14.
+He would become the second Chinese player to play in European nations, with the first being Shang Ping playing for the Panathinaikos B.C. in the Greek Basket League from 2013 to 2014.